 Important information about the cheese market in Woerden

-In 2018, the normal cheese markets are every Saturday morning from the 28th of April until the 25th of August.
-It starts at 11:00 until 13:00 at Kerkplein (church square).
+The cheese markets in Woerden are held every Saturday morning from the 22nd of April until the 19th of August 2023.
+It starts at 11:00 until roughly 13:00 at Kerkplein (church square).

 How to get to Woerden cheese market from Amsterdam?

-As the Woerden cheese market is a perfect day trip from Amsterdam, it’s very easy to get from Amsterdam to Edam and its cheese market.
+As the Woerden cheese market is a perfect day trip from Amsterdam, it’s very easy to get from Amsterdam to Woerden and its cheese market.
 Take sprinter train from Amsterdam Centraal in the direction of Rotterdam Centraal.
 Get out at Woerden.
-From here it’s a small walk to the cheese market of Edam.
+From here it’s a small walk to the cheese market of Woerden.
 In total this will take you around 45 minutes.

 I hope this article was useful for you!
 If you feel like there is any information missing, or something that you would like to know, just ask me in the comments below and I will give you an answer.
+Are you looking for cities to visit nearby Gouda?
+Click here for a full itinerary to spending one or two days in Delft.
+Click here for more articles, itineraries and tips for travelling within The Netherlands.
 Have you been to one of the cheese markets in The Netherlands already?
 If so, what did you think of the experience?
 Share this post!!